michaelnation26/pix2pix-edges-with-color/README.md

 ### Pix2Pix GAN Model

-Jason Browniee's [Keras implementation](https://machinelearningmastery.com/how-to-develop-a-pix2pix-gan-for-image-to-image-translation/) of the Pix2Pix GAN was used.
+Jason Brownlee's [Keras implementation](https://machinelearningmastery.com/how-to-develop-a-pix2pix-gan-for-image-to-image-translation/) of the Pix2Pix GAN was used.

 ### Number of Color Points